novnc/noVNC/README.md

     `./utils/launch.sh --vnc localhost:5901`

 * Point your browser to the cut-and-paste URL that is output by the launch script.
-Enter a password if the VNC server has one configured.
-Hit the Connect button and enjoy!
+Hit the Connect button, enter a password if the VNC server has one configured, and enjoy!

 ### Authors/Contributors